Trust-Indicator/Trust-Indicator/docs/Decision Logs/Stakeholder Analysis.md

 ## Action Items
 1. Continue to engage with stakeholders according to the established plans and strategies.
-2. Monitor the stakeholder environment and project landscape for any significant changes that may necessitate a future review of the stakeholder analysis.。。
+2. Monitor the stakeholder environment and project landscape for any significant changes that may necessitate a future review of the stakeholder analysis.